 A second 30-minute lunch break must be given if an employee works more than 10 hours.
 This must take place by the end of the 10th hour of work.
 An employee does not have to take this lunch break if their shift does not last longer than 12 hours if a first meal break was taken.

 Rest breaks must be given for each 4-hour period on the clock.
 Areas for employees to rest are required within the workplace that are separate from the bathrooms or the rest of the work area.
 Unlike meal breaks, employers can require that the workers stay on company premises, as they are paid for these break periods.
 Industries with exceptions to this law may include construction, mining, or drilling, as well as other jobs requiring high levels of physical activity.

 Lunch Breaks: Employees can take on-duty meal breaks only with the express agreement in writing between employee and employer.
 This agreement can be revoked at any time by the employee.

 Rest Breaks: Employees are not required to take their rest breaks if they are aware that they have the option to do so.

-There are some industries which have some exceptions to these laws, like the medical, construction, or film industries.
-Industries in which it would be detrimental to company operation to provide breaks often are governed by a different set of laws, requiring made up rest periods or additional pay for rest periods not taken. (ex. crew on a commercial fishing boat or employees at 24-hour care facilities)
+There are some industries that have some exceptions to these laws, like the medical, construction, or film industries.
+Industries in which it would be detrimental to company operation to provide breaks often are governed by a different set of laws, requiring made-up rest periods or additional pay for rest periods not taken. (for example the crew on a commercial fishing boat or employees at 24-hour care facilities)